ChristofferWin/codeterraform/terraform projects/modules/azurerm-vm-bundle/readme.md

 Furthermore, the module is more than capable of deploying various subtypes that is typically used together with Azure virtual machines.

-<b>Example deployment of 2 Linux machines with public ips and ssh setup:</b>
+<b>Example deployment of 2 Linux machines with public ips, NSG and ssh setup:</b>
 </br>
 </br>
 <img src="https://github.com/ChristofferWin/codeterraform/blob/main/terraform%20projects/modules/development/azurerm-vm-bundle/pictures/gifs/SSH-Demo.gif"/>